← Back to blog

 Affiliate payout audit checklist

-Most affiliate payout drama isn’t ‘fraud’ — it’s unreviewed edge cases: refunds posted late, self-referrals, coupon leakage, or a tracking bug that quietly doubled commissions.
+Most affiliate payout drama is not fraud.
+It is unreviewed edge cases: refunds posted late, self-referrals, coupon leakage, or a tracking bug that quietly doubled commissions.

 This checklist helps you pay on time while keeping payouts defensible.
-It’s written for SaaS where subscriptions, upgrades, and refunds complicate attribution.
+It is written for SaaS, where subscriptions, upgrades, and refunds make affiliate payouts harder than they first appear.

 Table of contents